Vinc-Liu/Vinc-Liu.github.io/_pages/about.md

   - /about.html
 ---

-I study at Shandong University as a first-year postgraduate now.

-I am now working on piezoelectric actuators, ultrasonic motors, and high-power/miniature driving circuit.
-I am now pursuiting the 2025 summer research programm, learning more knowledge, and doing more practice.
-I intend to apply for a Ph.D. program in the United States or Europe in the future.
+I am currently a first-year postgraduate student at Shandong University.
+My research interests locate piezoelectric actuation and its application to precise manipulation.
+Specifically, in the past, I have worked on ultrasonic motors, focusing on innovations in their mechanical structure and vibration modes to achieve high performance.
+At present, I am focusing on piezoelectric actuators, with an emphasis on the development of their mechanical structure, actuation strategies, and driving circuits.

 Previous Researches
 ======